Purcell-Kevingithub/Youtube-Clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Youtube Clone

+This react project was created to look and feel like youtube.
+This was created with:
+React
+Semantic CSS
+Font-Awesome
+Youtube API

 In the project directory, you can run: